gbaman/RaspberryPi-Teaching-Materials/PCBs/README.md

 A free open source piece of software for prototyping and making PCBs.

 All PCBs are currently UNTESTED.
 Use at your own risk.

+The final ready to use designs can be found in the PNGs folder.
+The designs are designed for use with the Roland Modela MDX-20 so also include drilling PNGs to allow you to auto drill the PCBs.